-FP2020 partners with our four Core Partners, more than 45 government commitment makers, 23 implementing partner organizations, and research and private sector partners to propel our movement and progress.
+FP2020 partners with our four Core Partners, 55 government commitment makers, nearly 40 civil society and implementing partner organizations, and research and private sector partners to propel our movement and progress.

-FP2020 also aligns with the United Nations Secretary-General Ban ki-Moon’s Every Woman, Every Child Global Strategy for Women’s and Children’s Health.
-A commitment to FP2020 is counted as a commitment to Every Woman, Every Child.
+FP2020 contributes to the goals of the Every Woman, Every Child Global Strategy for Women’s and Children’s Health, and a commitment to FP2020 is in support of the Every Woman, Every Child movement.

 Family Planning 2020